smcmahon/collective.tarpit/README.rst

 Use with a reverse proxy
 ------------------------

 If you use a reverse-proxy for rewriting and/or caching, the IP address making the Zope/Plone request will be that of the proxy -- typically 127.0.0.1.
 This is not useful information. collective.tarpit instead checks first for the X-Real-IP header, which should be set by your reverse proxy to the requesting IP.
-If X-Real-IP is not available, X-Forwarded-For is checked, that the first address listed is considered the request source.
+If X-Real-IP is not available, X-Forwarded-For is checked, and the first address listed is considered the request source.

 Finally, if neither X-Real-IP nor X-Forwarded-For is present, the immediately requesting IP will be reported.